Pete Buttigieg tells huge Fresno crowd why he supports impeaching President Trump

 After all, there’s an assumption the crowd is filled with supporters, those people who manage to grab tickets before they sell out and cue up hours before the event just to get a good seat or a better glimpse at the candidate.

-That was certainly the case with Pete Buttigieg’s stop at Fresno State on Monday.
+That was certainly the case with South Bend, Ind., Mayor Pete Buttigieg’s stop at Fresno State on Monday.

 And because the town hall aired live on MSNBC, there was also the stage manager urging the audience louder as the cameras cut back from commercial breaks.